NeoChow/kopy-kate/README.md

 ## To-Do-List:

+### **Major:**
 ### - Create a means to stream videos on all browsers, perhaps by creating a universal external player?
-### - Create a more user friendly uploader; a. perhaps by prompting user to download webtorrent desktop after adding a video b. also refusing to allow videos to be added unless number of Peers are more than 0.
+### - Create a more user friendly uploader; a. perhaps by prompting user to download webtorrent desktop after adding a video b. also refusing to allow videos to be added unless number of Peers are more than 0 by greying out the Submit button.
 ### - Create an automatic webseed function.
 Video size must be less than e.g. 5mb.
 User can upload torrents and automatically get webseeded, but for a short period of time e.g. 24hrs.
+### - Create a means to easily encode videos before they are uploaded and also checking the codec settings.
+Refuse to allow the user to upload videos with bad codec settings by greying out the Submit button.
+### - Add a channel function where you can view the uploads of a certain user.
+Maybe integrate ZeroMe into Kopykate?

+### **Minor:**
+### - Only show a small number of videos at a time at any given moment.
+At the moment, it only does so when search results first come up, but does not continue to do so after 'Show More Videos' is clicked.
+This can overwhelm the browser with infinitesimal amounts of results!
+### - Featured videos will only stick if they have been very recently added or commented on.
+Needs to be able to stick even if they're 100 years old and haven't been commented on.
+### - Clean up code and add more class names to CSS files.
+### - More YouTube-like menu functions and more polishing of overall site layout.